 Inside Insync: Finally.
 This is such a great story.

-So it had become a running theme in the company about how much Damien Margaritis - our Practice Manager for Modern Workplace who is a universally competent person, whereas I am universally incompetent - was always helping me out especially in regards to technology.
+So it had become a running theme in the company about how much Damien Margaritis - our Technical Solutions Professional who is a universally competent person, whereas I am universally incompetent - was always helping me out especially in regards to technology.

 Someone suggested I start a blog about it and so: Old Guy Who Breaks Things was born.
 Of course part of the blog is about having a laugh – and hopefully connecting to our customers and others who need technology but also don’t really understand it.